- Valencia, Spain 46002

 FAQs — Expat Health Insurance in Spain

-1.Do expats need private health insurance for Spanish visa or residency applications?
+1.Do expats need private health insurance for Spanish residency or visa applications?

 Yes.
-Many Spanish visas and residence permits require private health insurance.
+Many Spanish visas and residence permits require private health insurance in Spain for residency.

 This is especially common for non-EU residents applying for long-stay visas such as the Non-Lucrative Visa, Student Visa, Digital Nomad Visa or other residence permits.